tedlanghorst/OpenOBS-328/docs/3_build.markdown

     - **Vacuum chamber** expands bubbles and brings them to the surface.

     - **Heat gun** reduces the viscosity of the epoxy, allowing bubbles to rise to the surface and burst.
-      >:warning: Although the heat setting for soldering purposes is 250 ℃, the heat gun should be set to ~120 ℃ when working with the epoxy.
+      >⚠️ Although the heat setting for soldering purposes is 250 ℃, the heat gun should be set to ~120 ℃ when working with the epoxy.
 Too much heat will make the epoxy set rapidly.

     ![image](./assets/images/epoxy_bubbles.png)
     *Epoxy just after mixing (left) and after the vacuum/heat process (right)*